jacobwilliams/qtpyguihelper/README.md

 1. **Backend not available errors**:
    - For Qt: `pip install PySide6` or `pip install PyQt6`
    - For wxPython: `pip install wxpython`
+   - For tkinter: Usually included with Python (check Python installation)

 2. **Import errors**: Make sure at least one backend is installed
    ```bash